web3-guild/Genie-clone/packages/core/README.md

-# useDapp
+# Genie-Clone

+taking the prebuild core contracts from  genie-protocol , and building an fullfledged application , providing the NFT onchain aggregration , completely decentralised and across multichain

+## Status

-### Ethereum 🤝 React
+###   🤝
-Framework for rapid Dapp development.
+Framework for rapid crosschain NFT exchange  development.
 Simple.
 Robust.
 Extendable.
 Testable.

 ## About